Joe-Neville/aos-ipv6/aos-ipv6.md

 The AP will query for 'aruba-master.<your-domain>' regardless of whether it holds a valid address via Option 52 or not.
 In this case the AP will attempt to contact the controller using the address learnt via Option 52 first.
 If that fails, it uses the addresses returned in the DNS reply.

-### 3. Stateless DHCPv6 with DHCPv6 Option 23 RDNSS, Option 24 DNS Search List
+### Design 3 - Stateless DHCPv6 with DHCPv6 Option 23 RDNSS, Option 24 DNS Search List

 With this design the AP uses SLAAC for address configuration, DHCPv6 options to compose a DNS query and then uses that to resolve the controller address.